aopy/ctao-data-explorer/README.md

 # CTAO Data Access and Analysis Portal

 This project is a web application for accessing, visualizing, and analyzing data from the **Cherenkov Telescope Array Observatory (CTAO)**.
 It features a **React**-based frontend and a **FastAPI**-powered backend.
 Users can perform data searches, select relevant results, and explore visualizations through various methods, including an interactive sky map powered by **Aladin Lite**.
+The project leverages standards from the [International Virtual Observatory Alliance (IVOA)](https://ivoa.net/) to ensure interoperability and accessibility of astronomical data.

 ## Table of Contents